jackowaya/GBBO-Fantasy/README.md

 ## Draft
 1. Flip a [Hob-nob](https://en.wikipedia.org/wiki/Hobnob_biscuit) to decide who drafts first.
-2. Alternate choosing players, make sure to do your reasearch https://thegreatbritishbakeoff.co.uk/
+2. Alternate choosing players, make sure to do your reasearch https://thegreatbritishbakeoff.co.uk/ - we generally do a snake draft.
 3. First person you draft is your "captain."
 All other draftees are equal.
 4. Feel free to use [this template](https://docs.google.com/spreadsheets/d/1P__zc4jc638WBl_MPb1T2o05ou97sRpo7Os7VMjWFNc/edit?usp=sharing) to track your team and scores.
 5. For 2 or 3 players, we recommend only drafting 3 contestants each.